harpiyacloud/harpiya-ui/readme.md

-# Harpiya UI
+# HarpiyaUI UI

 A set of components and utilities for rapid UI development.

-Harpiya UI components are built using Vue 3 and Tailwind.
+HarpiyaUI UI components are built using Vue 3 and Tailwind.
 Along with components, it also ships with directives and utilities that make UI development easier.

 <details>